 Academic Advising.
 Counseling Services provides academic advising to all students whose major is undeclared.
-Counselor's sign course selections for undeclared majors.
 Any student who needs help with academic advising is encouraged to seek assistance from the Counselors.
 Testing The University of Guam serves as a Testing Center for the Western Pacific and provides testing services to students, faculty, and residents of the Western Pacific.
 Testing can provide information to help you improve academic performance, select a major and a career, enter school or program, be certified in an area of expertise, or take a required national standardized test.